RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 Crypto
 ===================

-In contrast with the small isolated exercises you have been doing so far, the goal of this assignment is to give you the opportunity to create something a little larger and more complicated.
+In contrast with the small isolated exercises you have been doing so far, the goal of this assignment is to give you the opportunity to create something a little larger and more complex.

 This assignment consists of 4 parts [1]_: